gyulanemeth/bluefox.email/docs/projects/predesigned-templates.md

 ![A screenshot of the pre-designed template selection step when creating a triggered email.](./project-triggered-emails-create-select-predesigned.webp)

 Select a template and click **Next** to proceed to the email details form.
+For the remaining steps, see [Triggered Emails](/docs/projects/triggered-emails#creating-a-triggered-email).

 ### Campaigns